SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 parameters, and so on, I followed the idea by PyTables to use prefixes:
 `f_` for functions and `v_` for python variables/attributes/properties.

-For instance, given a result instance `res`, `res.v_comment` is the object's comment attribute and `res.f_set(mydata=42)` is the function for adding data to the result container.
+For instance, given a result instance `myresult`, `myresult.v_comment` is the object's comment attribute and
+`myresult.f_set(mydata=42)` is the function for adding data to the result container.
-Whereas `res.mydata` might refer to a data item named `mydata` added by the user.
+Whereas `myresult.mydata` might refer to a data item named `mydata` added by the user.

 .. _more-on-environment: